Deirror/dutils/README.md

 ## Features

-- `cfg`: Strongly typed config structs with fluent .With... chaining
+- `cfg`: Strongly typed config structs with fluent .With... chaining + multi struct with dynamic prefixes and concrete suffixes
 - `crypto`: Secure password hashing and comparison with bcrypt
+- `db`: Wrapper for sql.DB with extended funcs
 - `env`: Load .env files and manage environment-specific behavior
-- `http`: Helpers for Go 1.22+ r.PathValue, query parsing, etc.
+- `http`: Helpers for Go 1.22+ r.PathValue, query parsing, setting up a std http server, handler wrapper with ctx and custom err type and many more
+- `json`: Standardized JSON response and error writers
 - `jwt`: Full JWT token generation, validation, and cookie integration
 - `logger`: Simple slog-based structured logging setup
-- `json`: Standardized JSON response and error writers
-- `db`: Wrapper for sql.DB with extended funcs
-- `templ`: Reusable templ components for html
+- `mail`: Ready to use html templates for sending emails for business purposes
+- `oauth`: Google, Facebook and Github OAuth 2.0 config wrappers and more

 ## Packages